Current Exhibition

 Exhibition Statement:

-is an ethnographic art project that delves into the lives of African immigrants in Wisconsin, particularly in the Madison area.
+We Exist is an ethnographic art project that delves into the lives of African immigrants in Wisconsin, particularly in the Madison area.
 This work captures their shared experiences of navigating life and legal challenges while living in anonymity.
 Central to this project is the use of dark cotton fabrics, a material that not only represents the African community but also evokes the deep historical ties between African heritage and the cotton industry.

 The dark cotton fabrics collected from these immigrants are transformed into handmade paper, which forms the foundation for the artwork.
 These textiles, with their rich and complex history, symbolize resilience and the enduring connection between African identity and the legacy of cotton.
 By converting these fabrics into paper, I am both preserving and transforming their cultural significance, linking the past with the present.